cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 Split the training set into 80% training and 20% testing, and validate our prediction results on the 20% testing data.
 #### Challenges you've had (technical& non-technical) and how you overcame them:
 Challenges:
-1. We first mix all the party_size together and get unreasonable results.
-Our average rank is larger than 25, this is impossible for party size 4.
+1.We first mix all the party_size together and get unreasonable results.
+Our average rank is larger than 25, this is impossible for party size 4.\
-2. Try to do grid search on classification models, but it takes more than 4 hours to train only one individual model, so we removed it (Failed to perform parameter tuning.
-We need more computing power.);
+2.Try to do grid search on classification models, but it takes more than 4 hours to train only one individual model, so we removed it (Failed to perform parameter tuning.
+We need more computing power.);\
-3. Failed to use xxx.toPandas() method.
+3.Failed to use xxx.toPandas() method.
 Everytime we use this command, the session will be died.
 Alternatively, we use pd.DataFrame(xxx.collect()), but it costs more time.
 #### Future work: what would you do differently and what follow-up work would you do?
 We hope to explore more complicated topics in the future on this dataset.
 Such as finding the last circle before ending the game and so on.
 #### Division of labor: which team member was responsible for which part of the project.